hyunjunian/Poor-Charlie-s-Almanack/en.md

 And so, the great scheme of modern financial engineering went forward toward tragedy at Quant Tech.
 And few disreputable schemes of man have ever worked better in achieving what was attempted.
 Quant Tech’s reported earnings, certified by its accountants, increased regularly at 28 percent per year.
 No one criticized Quant Tech’s financial reporting except a few people widely regarded as impractical, overly theoretical, misanthropic cranks.
 It turned out that the founder’s policy of never paying dividends, which was continued, greatly helped in preserving credibility for Quant Tech’s reports that its earnings were rising steadily at 28 percent per year.
 With cash equivalents on hand so remarkably high, the Pavlovian mere-association effects that so often impair reality recognition served well to prevent detection of the phony element in the reported earnings.

-> And so, the great scheme of modern financial engineering went forward toward tragedy at Quant Tech.
->

 It was therefore natural, after the dollop-by-dollop system had been in place for a few years, for Quant Tech’s officers to yearn to have Quant Tech’s reported earnings per share keep going up at 28 percent per year while cash equivalents grew much faster than they were then growing.
 This turned out to be a snap.
 By this time, Quant Tech’s stock was selling at a huge multiple of reported earnings, and the officers simply started causing some incremental stock option exercises that were not matched either by reductions in cash bonuses paid or by repurchases of Quant Tech’s stock.

 This change, the officers easily recognized, was a very helpful revision of their original plan.
 Not only was detection of the phony element in the reported earnings made much more difficult as cash accumulation greatly accelerated, but also a significant amount of Ponzi scheme or chain-letter effect was being introduced into Quant Tech, with real benefits for present shareholders, including the officers.